dsa-ou/allowed/README.md

 disallowed constructs.
 For example, `path/to/notebook.ipynb:cell_13:5: ...`
 means that the problem is in line 5 of the 13th code cell.

-Any code cells that do not constitute valid Python will report a syntax error for the corrisponding cell and will not undergo the check.
-The use of Ipython magics such as `%timeit` and `%run` will trigger a syntax error in the absence of an `ipython` installation.
-Conversely, if `ipython` is installed, the magics will be deemed valid Python, allowing those cells to be checked (other syntax errors not withstanding), but will only pass the check if function calls and attributes are allowed.
+If a code cell has invalid Python, `allowed` reports a syntax error and skips the cell.
+Using IPython magics such as `%timeit` and `%run` triggers a syntax error if IPython isn't installed.
+If it is, the magics are transformed into Python code and the cell is checked, if it hasn't other syntax errors.

-Previous versions of `allowed` recommended [nbqa](https://http://nbqa.readthedocs.io) for handling Jupyter notebooks.
-You can checkout the project on Github [here](https://github.com/nbQA-dev/nbQA).
+The transformed magics use function calls and attributes, so the cell will only pass the check if those constructs are allowed.

 ## Configuration